 What's the difference between intarsia and stranded/Fair Isle knitting?

-With Fair Isle knitting, you carry the secondary color(s) with the work as you go, creating "floats" behind the work.
+With Fair Isle knitting, you carry the secondary colour(s) with the work as you go, creating "floats" behind the work.
 For this reason, Fair Isle/stranded knitting work is typically much thicker than intarsia designs.

 Wrap your yarn: catch those floats

-Whether you're knitting with the instarsia or the Fair Isle (stranded) method, it's of utmost importance that you wrap your yarn every time you change color.
+Whether you're knitting with the instarsia or the Fair Isle (stranded) method, it's of utmost importance that you wrap your yarn every time you change colour.
 Yes, it's annoying, but if you don't do it, you will end up with holes that can destroy your work!
 At the very least, the holes will look unsightly and your project will be fragile and unstable.

 Wrapping your yarn is also known as "catching floats."
 You should catch your floats every three or four stitches to reduce the risk of tangles or puckers.
 Here's a helpful tutorial video from Knit Purl Hunter on YouTube to explain it: